ssh88/CodingExercise-Binance/README.md

 }
 ```

-This ensures that when committing a transaction, we can check it has the `valid` key, indicating the `BEGIN` command was used.
+This ensures that when committing a transaction, we can check that it has the `valid` key, indicating the `BEGIN` command was used.

 ```swift